VeeHalonen/CustomRockPaperScissors/README.md

 <code>AI: Fire</code><br>
 <code>It's a tie!</code><br>

-<b>Restore Defaults</b> returns the game back to the initial state of Rock-Paper-Scissors.
+**Restore Defaults** returns the game back to the initial state of Rock-Paper-Scissors.
 This command only executes if a custom mode has been set.
 There is once again a confirmation dialogue before the default state is restored.

-<b>Quit</b> exits the program.
+**Quit** exits the program.